inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 influence our consciousness, the innermost essence of our being.
 The history of LSD to date amply demonstrates the catastrophic consequences that can ensue when its profound effect is misjudged and the substance is mistaken for a pleasure drug.
-Special internal and external advance preperations are required; with them, an LSD experiment can become a meaningful experience.
+Special internal and  advance preperations required; with them, an LSD experiment can become a meaningful experience.
 - Dr. Albert Hoffman, the discoverer of LSD
 No friendship is so cordial or so delicious as that of girl for girl;